namuan/bin-utils/README.md

 #### bin-utils
-Collection of helpful scripts and apps
+Collection of helpful scripts and apps.

 ###### Setting up python3 with VirtualEnv